alexislours/crcpedia/tables/ItemParam.md

 **Hashed string**: ItemRegionFilter.hshCstringRef

-**Notes**: Determines that celebratory candles aren't suitable for Europe
+**Notes**: Determines that celebratory candles aren't suitable for Europe (except they ARE available in Europe)

 **Versions**: